raeedcho/cst-strat/content/index.md

             - :exclamation: CO seems to have different regimes, according to previous work, but CST data seems a bit too noisy as is
         - :question: Does CST have autonomous and input-driven times in neural dynamics?
 That is, if we infer inputs to a neural dynamical system (AutoLFADS), do the inputs look similar between movement initiation and submovements?
             - :speech_balloon: Other work suggests movement initiation and corrective movements share features like condition independent signal and inferred inputs

+## Behavioral analyses

+- Inferrential
+    - :question: We see an apparent "act and wait" type behavior in monkeys performing CST--they often don't respond to small cursor velocities.
+Can we decompose a subject's behavior into a set of submovements?
+        - :bar_chart: Simple act and wait hidden markov model
+        - :bar_chart: Switching controller strategy
+- Generative
+    - :question: What normative principles are necessary for a generative model to recapitulate the behavior of a subject (human or monkey) performing CST?
+        - :bar_chart: Optimal feedback control (Mohsen)
+        - :bar_chart: Reinforcement learning (Joel)

 ## Cross-over analyses